Integrations

 Recommended agent instructions to add to your Codex system prompt or AGENTS.md:

-At the start of each session, call engram_query with a description of the
+At the start of each session, call waystone_query with a description of the

 current task to retrieve relevant context from prior sessions.

-After completing significant work, call engram_extract with a summary of
+After completing significant work, call waystone_extract with a summary of

 what was built, decided, or changed.
-Engram will structure and store the
+Waystone will structure and store the

 facts automatically.